Framing your world

 How to dress tricky windows

-Unusual shaped windows can be a stunning architectural feature in any home, adding a unique charm and character to a space.
 However, dressing these windows can often pose a design challenge.
 From arches to circles, these unconventional shapes can look awkward when paired with traditional curtains or blinds.
-But fear not—there are several stylish solutions to enhance these windows without compromising their distinctiveness or the period style of your property.

 First and foremost, it's important to recognise that not all windows need to be dressed.
-Beautiful and unusual shaped windows can serve as a focal point in a room, particularly in spaces where privacy and light control are less of a concern, such as living rooms, dining rooms and hallways.
+Beautiful and unusual-shaped windows can serve as a focal point in a room, particularly in spaces where privacy and light control are less of a concern, such as living rooms, dining rooms and hallways.
 By leaving these windows undressed, you allow their unique shapes to take centre stage, contributing to the overall aesthetic and adding architectural interest to the space.

 Sloped window with curtains that are too short at one end.